lrq3000/mri_protocol/README.md

 Alsop DC, Detre JA, Golay X, et al. Recommended implementation of arterial spin-labeled perfusion MRI for clinical applications: A consensus of the ISMRM perfusion study group and the European consortium for ASL in dementia.
 Magn Reson Med.
 2015;73(1):102–116. doi:10.1002/mrm.25197

 The authors there recommend that **pcASL should be acquired alongside a proton density map**, as to allow for the derivation of absolute values.
-No proton density map was initially acquired in this protocol by default, but you can find a modified version of the protocol with the addition of a proton density map, for 2 minutes of additional acquisition time, in the `SiemensVidaProtocol\with-proton-density-map` subfolder.
-Apart from the proton density map acquisition, this protocol is exactly the same as the initial one, still available in the `SiemensVidaProtocol` folder and running under 30 minutes.
-As the authors describe, a proton density map can reduce the noise, which we feel is akin to using fieldmaps for dMRI and fMRI, so it's likely not necessary, but still strongly advised to conduct proper computational analyses with as little bias as possible.
+No proton density map was initially acquired in this protocol by default, but the protocol is now updated since v1.1.0 to acquire a proton density map just after the PC-ASL.
+This extends the total acquisition time by 2 additional minutes, totalling 33min and 2 seconds.
+As the authors describe, a proton density map can reduce the noise, which we feel is akin to using fieldmaps for dMRI and fMRI, so it's likely not necessary, but this is still strongly advised to conduct proper computational analyses with as little bias as possible.

 Also there exists a SPM12 toolbox for ASL analysis, including perfusion maps, named ASLtbx: